Replace GitHub Copilot With Local LLMs in VS Code — Free, Private, No Subscription

 | Chat | Yes (sidebar + inline) |

-| Agent Mode | Yes (tool calling, file edits) |
+| Agent Mode | Yes (file edits, terminal, MCP) |

-| Latest Version | v1.2.16 (Feb 2026) |
+| Latest Version | v1.3.31 (Feb 2026) |

-The newer versions added agent mode with MCP (Model Context Protocol) support, letting the LLM edit files and run terminal commands autonomously.
-It’s closer to Claude Code than to traditional autocomplete.
+Agent mode lets the LLM edit files and run terminal commands autonomously.
+Point it at Qwen3-Coder-Next and you get something closer to Claude Code than traditional autocomplete — running entirely on your hardware.

-2. Tabby — Best for Teams
+2. Tabby — best for teams

 | Detail | Info |